combine-org/combine-org.github.io/content/authors/COMBINE-2022/_index.md

 #  description: Registration for the meeting is open and is free.
 Please register at the link below as soon as possible.
 This will help us plan the schedule and match your interests to the timing of the breakouts, etc.
 #  link: soon-to-come
 - name: Organizers
-  description: The COMBINE 2022 meeting is organised by the COMBINE coordinators.
+  description: The COMBINE 2022 meeting is organised by Dagmar Waltemath and Matthias König.
   link: ../people/

 topics: